 6. Bootjack and Pantoll Campgrounds, Mount Tamalpais State Park

 Encompassing over 6,000 acres in Marin County north of the Golden Gate Bridge, Mount Tamalpais State Park allows visitors to truly escape the city.
-Among the redwood grove hiking trails, like the Steep Ravine Trail, as well as Muir Woods National Monument within its borders, Mount Tamalpais offers two first-come, first-served campgrounds, each with 15 sites available.
-Located on the Panoramic Highway, less than six miles from Muir Woods, both Bootjack and Pantoll Campgrounds include short walks from the parking area to the campsites.
+The park is popular for its redwood grove hiking trails, like the Steep Ravine Trail, as well as Muir Woods National Monument within its borders.

 Address: 3801 Panoramic Highway, Mill Valley, California